An admittedly rather biased look at the types of water ‘conditioners’ and limescale

 an electro-magnetic force between them.
 This is meant to allow the addition of zinc

-metal ions in the water, which produces a permanent change to the calcium crystal
+metal ions in the water which, it is claimed, produces a permanent change to the

-morphology.
-Hard salts are encouraged to cling to each other rather than pipework,
+calcium crystal morphology.
+Hard salts are encouraged to cling to each other rather

-heating elements in appliances, etc. It does not require an electrical supply.
-In
+than pipework, heating elements in appliances, etc. It does not require an electrical

 Electronic

-The electronic limescale inhibitor works by using a high frequency signal generator
+The electronic limescale inhibitor is meant to work by using a high frequency signal

-(0.5 - 100 kHz) which is applied through a direct connection to the pipe surface.
+generator (0.5 - 100 kHz) which is applied through a direct connection to the pipe

-The current induces a ‘field effect’ into the water which imparts energy at a molecular
+surface.
+The current induces a ‘field effect’ into the water which imparts energy

-level to the water.
-As long as the water keeps this energy level, it is supposed
+at a molecular level to the water.
+As long as the water keeps this energy level,

-to hold a greater amount of salts in suspension and encourage already existing salt
+it is supposed to hold a greater amount of salts in suspension and encourage already

 Phosphate & Polyphosphate